-As to which standards apply– looking at it from a policy perspective– most schools are going with WCAG 2.0, because Section 508 Refresh did just take effect in January.
+As to which standards apply– looking at it from a policy perspective– most schools are going with WCAG 2.0 because Section 508 Refresh did just take effect in January.
 So if it’s anything within the States, it’s usually the standard that we look at.
 If it’s outside of that, then– in Canada, you have AOTA, which is very similar to WCAG 2.0.
-Each country does have their own laws.
+Each country does have its own laws.

 If it’s going to be looking at it from a standpoint of that authoring tool, then there are those standards, as well.
 Really, looking at the definition of each standard, it’s very obvious as to which ones would fall into which sections, whether it’s a web-based application, whether it’s a video versus documentation that might need Braille, or whatever it might be.
-But most of those definitions usually allow you to see which one’s will apply.
+But most of those definitions usually allow you to see which ones will apply.

 What is an automated testing application?
 Could you give an example?

 KARA ZIRKLE: An automated testing application is usually a software or a web plug-in that will spider through a website or an application.
 So a lot of times, if you look at and Google WebAIM– W- E-B-A-I-M– WAVE– W-A-V-E– that’s a good example of an automated tool.
 They actually have it put in as a URL, so you can actually plug in or drop in, say, overstock.com, and it’ll go to that site and have that spider through and show it.